 Spending more money concentrating on public safety is essential to lower recidivism rates in Minnesota.
-By lowering the homelessness rate, crime will also decrease.

-Minnesota State Environmental Spending vs. Air Quality
+Minnesota State Environmental Spending vs. Air Quality in St. Paul

-Juniper K. (65A), Kai W. (64A), Charley C. (64A), Iyanna k.
-(67A)
+Juniper K. 65A, Kai W. 64A, Charley C. 64A, and Iyanna K. 67A

 Wendell is one of the 369,238 people that live with asthma in Minnesota and she is steroid dependent.
 Because of this, she is largely affected by anything in the air such as smoke, exhaustion, and pollution.
 These conditions flare up her asthma and cause attacks that affect her daily life.
 She used to be able to walk, bike, hike, and swim but because of recent air quality trends, she is no longer able to do those things.
 Even further, she was fired from her last job for missing too many work days due to her asthma and now needs to apply for social security disability insurance.
 It's a battle for her to plan each day around the temperature, humidity, and air quality index if she is even able to leave her house.
 For her and many others to enjoy their quality of life, the air needs to be cleaner.